mingster/riben.life/web/doc/RSVP/FUNCTIONAL-REQUIREMENTS-RSVP.md

 **Initial State:**

 - When a reservation is created (online or by staff), it starts with status `Pending (0)`
-- If `prepaidRequired` is true, a store order is automatically created with `minPrepaidAmount`
+- If `minPrepaidPercentage > 0`, a store order is automatically created with the prepaid amount
 - The reservation remains in `Pending` status until payment and/or confirmation occurs

 **Payment Flow (if prepaid required and store uses credit system):**